msveshnikov/cyberia/README.md

 # TODO

--   only allow generate tile to empty space
--   allow mouse panning (on map) with progressive loading of tiles in viewport
+-   allow mouse panning (on map) with progressive loading of tiles in viewport, similar to keys, also long touch and move touch events on mobile